dan-sprague/dan-sprague.github.io/_posts/2024-12-4-juliacase.markdown

 ## Text Processing
 <br>
-Much is made of Julia’s numerical chops (the language was built for it, after all), as well as Python’s world class numerical wrapper libraries (Pytorch, JAX, Tensorflow, numpy).
-However, computational biologists and bioinformaticians often work with text-based data.
-While speed may not often be limiting for many workflows, it does matter when processing HTS data.
-For Python users, it should go without saying that text-based computation is extremely slow.
-Often, this problem is so severe that multi-language pipelines become necessary.
-The underlying reason for this is that strings are generic objects in Python, and little to no optimization in performed at runtime.<br><br>

-Because Julia is JIT compiled and has Chars as a first-class type, string data can be processed extremely quickly.
+Computational biologists and bioinformaticians often work with text-based data.
+Because Julia is JIT compiled and Chars are a first-class type, string data can be processed extremely quickly.
+BioSequences.jl has efficient minimal representations for biological characters that are intuitive and simple to operate on.
 For bioinformaticians, this has serious implications: rather than writing difficult to maintain code in C++ or Rust, it is possible to develop a short Julia program (with python-esque syntax) to analyze millions of biological sequences with speed that is comparable to C.<br><br>

 ### Example
 <br>